BytePane

 What is Objective-C used for?

 Objective-C is primarily used for legacy ios/macos development.
-It was created by Brad Cox in 1984 and follows the object-oriented paradigm.
+It was created by Brad Cox in 1984.
+It follows the object-oriented paradigm.

 Is Objective-C hard to learn?